Romanized Bengali — Online Sounds

 [Go to Top] [Go to Contents]

-ROMANIZED SCRIPT SYSTEM
+ROMANIZED SCRIPT SYSTEMS

 A further great benefit of this Romanization method is its conformity of use in all the aids that we provide for other Sanskrit-based languages.
-So you can easily adapt to these scripts and languages.
+So, you can easily adapt to these scripts and languages.
 Some students have learned the Bengali script with the intermediate help of the Romanized script in less than two days.

 It also conforms with the Romanized typing method available with Jaspell's free Jaldi Multilingual Word Processor Software Package.